-Decision Tree Decision Tree - Regression.
-Decision tree builds regression or classification models in the form of a tree structure. ...
+Decision Tree: Decision Tree - Regression.
+Decision tree builds regression or classification models in the form of a tree structure.
 Leaf node (e.g., Hours Played) represents a decision on the numerical target.
 The topmost decision node in a tree which corresponds to the best predictor called root node.

 In regression as well as classification the decision trees segments the feature space into areas with mean value of points as the label for the area in regression and majority label of points in case of classification , The feature space is divided into areas based on the dependence of data set on the predictors